rsyslog/rsyslog/source/configuration/modules/omelasticsearch.rst

 -  **response.other** - number of times omelasticsearch received a
    response not recognized as one of the above responses, typically some other `4xx` or `5xx` http status.

+-  **rebinds** - if using `rebindinterval` this will be the number of times omelasticsearch has reconnected to Elasticsearch

 **The fail.httprequests and fail.http counters reflect only failures that omelasticsearch detected.** Once it detects problems, it (usually, depends on